iistrate/grpc-cpp/description.md

 This project is not performance oriented, we will only test the functionality and correctness.
 The Rubric will be:
   - `Async client of your store` - 4 pts.
+        - If you do 'Sync client', you only get 2pts.
   - 'Async server of your store' - 4 pts.
     - If you do 'Sync server', you only get 2pts.
   - `Threadpool management` - 4 pts